DjangoGirls/organizer-manual/tutorial/README.md

 For the purpose of this workshop we decided to write our own tutorial which you can find here: [tutorial.djangogirls.org](http://tutorial.djangogirls.org/).

-We're biased :) but we really recommend using this for the workshop.
-It's tested, corrected by a lot of people and you can fit it into an 8 hour workshop.
+We're biased :), but we really recommend using this for the workshop.
+It has been tested and corrected by a lot of people and you can fit it into an 8 hour workshop.

 ## Tutorial topic